The Carpet and Wallpaper Installer

 Series of Events

-This was but the latest of a series of events to befall Roy and his bakery business.
-As the owner and operator of several bakeries throughout the city, he had a decent income.
+This was but the latest of a series of events to befall Roy.
+As the owner and operator of small carpet and wallpaper store, he earned a decent income.

 Several of his clients canceled major orders with him.